tash22ka/lonestar/README.md

  - node v10.12.0 (allthough lower should work probably)
  - npm 6.4.1 (allthough lower should work probably)
  - tested on Ubuntu 14.0 with kernel 4.4.0-116-generic (allthough of minor importance)
- - get the latest version from github: git clone https://github.com/plukkie/WavesLPoSDistributer.git
+ - get the latest version from github: git clone https://github.com/plukkie/LPoSDistributer.git

 To install node.js and npm, do following steps;
  - add repository: curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -
  - install both packages: sudo apt-get install -y nodejs

-Now you can proceed with the Waves LPOS scripts installation, select the variant which applies to you.
+Now you can proceed with the lto LPOS scripts installation, select the variant which applies to you.

 ## Installation steps: first time users
 These steps are for users that do not use an older version of the LPoSdistributer package yet.
-1. CD into the LPoS package directory : WavesLPoSDistributer
+1. CD into the LPoS package directory : LTO_LPoSDistributer
 2. install the package independencies:
 ```sh
 mkdir node_modules